 We believe the ideal solution is a hybrid these two, and that’s what we’re trying to build here at Front.
-Front brings the power of an email client with the power of a help desk into one centralized communication platform, beneficial for any kind of team.
-A shared inbox platform that sits invisibly on top of your regular email client, so your customers feel like they’re receiving personal emails instead of ticketed auto-replies.
+Front brings the power of an email client and a help desk into one centralized communication platform, beneficial for any kind of team.
+A shared inbox platform sits invisibly on top of your regular email client, so your customers feel like they’re receiving personal emails instead of ticketed auto-replies.

 We’ve talked to a lot of teams that shy away from the idea of a shared inbox at first — afraid of lost messages, clunky message formats, or wasted time spent sorting through a cluttered inbox.

 Here’s what they find out when they try Front, and how a shared inbox can work for your team:

 1. Make inbox zero a reality

 Every email sent to your shared addresses is visible in a unified inbox that your whole team has access to.
 With all your emails in one place, your team can claim ownership for individual messages with assignments” that give visibility into who’s working on what.
 Handing off messages is as simple as re-assigning the message to the right person.
 Gathering internal feedback or coordinating next steps is easy with in-line, internal only comments that keep the context where it belongs and don’t create more email.

 Working out of one shared inbox on a single, shared copy of each message, your team no longer sinks valuable time into duplicate work (in fact, every teammate at Instructure saves 10 hours every week with Front).
 Getting to inbox zero everyday not only becomes possible for your team — you can get there faster.

 2. Lower response times